 User Experience Guidelines for Enterprise Applications

 This guide also includes some suggestions on how to ensure your site is Section 508 compliant.
 At SAP Concur, we work hard to make sure our critical services are available and usable by every employee at the companies who use our products.
-From private companies to government agencies, we have a wide range of users with varying levels of abilities.
-Observing accessibility best practices in your product helps us meet our commitment to provide quality software to our entire user base.

 This section provides guidelines for the process for an administrator to connect their company’s SAP Concur instance your application.
 A “user” (described generically within this document) for Enterprise applications is the company administrator (for more information on permissions required to activate an Enterprise application, please refer to the activation guide).
 Note that not all steps below will apply to all applications.
 This guide, however, attempts to cover the common variations.